bkaradzic/GENie/README.md

 November 2010, 4.4 beta 5 was released in November 2013, and the main developer is focusing on Premake 5.

-Multiple requests for releasing new version end up with this type of answer [Link](http://industriousone.com/topic/premake-release-neglect-becoming-critical):
+Multiple requests for releasing new version end up with this type of [answer](http://industriousone.com/topic/premake-release-neglect-becoming-critical):

 	Then help fix the bugs marked 4.4 in the SourceForge tracker so that we can make a release.
 Or review and improve the patches so that I may get them